 In the last 5 years we have published 48 articles in scientific journals.
 In addition, all members of the team actively participate in different scientific societies, such as the Sociedad Española de Reumatología Pediátrica (Spanish Society of Paediatric Rheumatology SERPE), of which Dr. Jordi Antón has been president from 2012 to 2019.
 We are also part of the Paediatric Rheumatology European Society (PRES), the Paediatric Rheumatology International Trials Organisation (PRINTO) and the International Society of Systemic Auto-Inflammatory Diseases (ISSAID).

 Main lines of research and collaborative projects

-Our Paediatric Rheumatology Unit participates in the development and approval of new treatments (more than 20 active clinical trials) and collaborates in international research networks.
-At the same time, the clinical Unit participates in an extensive list of clinical trials and observational studies.
+Our Paediatric Rheumatology Service participates in the development and approval of new treatments (more than 20 active clinical trials) and collaborates in international research networks.
+At the same time, the clinical service participates in an extensive list of clinical trials and observational studies.
 It also develops its own research lines at the Sant Joan de Déu Research Institute (IRSJD), which include the following:

 - Autoinflammatory diseases: study of new genes and mechanisms causing the disease, among others.

 - Juvenile Idiopathic Arthritis: new treatments, drug safety, infection prevention, biomarker study of response to treatment, etc.

 - Temporomandibular joint in juvenile idiopathic arthritis (JIA): optimisation of imaging and therapeutic techniques.